 Solar Canopy Installed at Mount Rushmore National Memorial

-A 346-kW carport solar system at Mount Rushmore was unveiled April 22.
-The new Thomas Jefferson Solar Canopy is a collaboration of installer Pivot Energy, park operator Xanterra Travel Collection, and DLR Group.
+(KEYSTONE, S. Dak., April 19, 2019) – A 346-kW carport solar system at Mount Rushmore was unveiled April 22.
+The new Thomas Jefferson Solar Canopy is a collaboration of installer Pivot Energy, park operator Xanterra Travel Collection, and our firm.
 The system is estimated to save the park over $40,000 in energy costs annually.

 The solar structure will generate over half of the electricity used at Xanterra’s gift shop and restaurant at Mount Rushmore.
 It is estimated to reduce existing greenhouse gas emissions by 24 percent.
 When parking vehicles under the array, visitors are protected from the elements and can enjoy unobstructed views of the Memorial provided by the distinct angular design of the 975 solar panels atop the carport.

 Ismaili Center to be Houston's Newest Cultural Asset

 DLR Group is leading the team of architectural partners responsible for delivering a venue dedicated to educational, cultural, and social events.

 Boutique Design magazine announced this recognition at its 41st annual Gold Key Awards for Excellence in Hospitality where the firm also received four design awards across four categories.

 DLR Group and Atrius Create Smarter, Healthier Building Spaces